 My local library for a physical library of books

 Local co-op programs to take classes with other kids their age one or twice a week

 Pre-K & Early Literacy: Pinna, Epic!
-Netflix, YouTube for Kids, ABC Mouse, ABC Genius, drawing apps, YouTube for Kids (though we have issues with this)
+Netflix, YouTube for Kids, ABC Mouse, ABC Genius, drawing apps, various games for game-based learning, etc.

 English-Language Arts and Literature: the aforementioned TeachThought reading lists + IXL

 Vocab: Knowji, Moby Max, various grade-level vocab lists (including ACT and SAT recommended word lists)

 Science: Smarter Every Day, MITx, Google Science Journal, Wonder Science, SCQ, Brilliant, The Sandbox, various science podcasts

 Math: IXL, CK-12, Khan Academy, YouTube